MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsClsConfiguration.md

 # New-CsClsConfiguration

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2013

 Creates a new collection of centralized logging configuration settings.
-Centralized logging provides a way for administrators to simultaneously enable or disable Microsoft Lync Server 2013 Preview tracing on multiple computers.
-This cmdlet was introduced in Lync Server 2013 Preview.

-**Below Content Applies To:** Skype for Business Server 2015

-Creates a new collection of centralized logging configuration settings.
-Centralized logging provides a way for administrators to simultaneously enable or disable Skype for Business Server 2015 tracing on multiple computers.
+Centralized logging provides a way for administrators to simultaneously enable or disable Skype for Business Server tracing on multiple computers.
 This cmdlet was introduced in Lync Server 2013.